 Bottoms

-• Flat-front trousers and side-zip styles – reduce bulk at the waist.
+• Flat-front trousers: Reduce unnecessary bulk at the waist.

 Jackets & Layers

-• Structured blazers – add definition through the shoulders and midsection.
+• Structured blazers: Add definition to shoulders and midsection.

-• Longline vests or dusters – create a vertical line that slims.
+• Longline vests/dusters: Create a vertical line that slims the silhouette.

 What to Avoid

-• Tight, clingy tops that highlight the stomach.
+• Tight, clingy tops: These highlight the stomach area.

-• Low-rise jeans or pants that cut into the waist.
+• Low-rise jeans: These cut into the waist uncomfortably.

 Ideal Fabric Choices

-Choose fabrics that drape rather than cling: crepe, viscose blends, silk charmeuse, and lightweight wool crepe skim the body and conceal the midsection without adding weight.
-For structured pieces like blazers and ponte dresses, select medium-weight knits or ponte (with 2–5% elastane) to give definition at the shoulders and neckline while remaining comfortable through the waist.
+Choose fabrics that drape rather than cling: crepe, viscose blends, silk, and lightweight wool.
+For structured pieces, select fabrics with 2–5% elastane to retain shape while remaining comfortable through the waist.